 - Marden Park and its estate were built up by Sir Robert Clayton, Lord Mayor of London in 1679-80.
 The original house was replaced in 1879 and the buildings at the centre of the estate are now Woldingham School.

 - Marden Park Woods are split into two sites on the North Downs ridge, linked by a permissive path around the back of Chaldons Farm.
 The woods are owned and managed by the Woodland Trust.
-On the eastern side, Great Church Wood was once owned by Sir Adrian Boult, the conductor.

 - Marl is a mixture of clay and limestone, formerly added to sandy soils to improve their fertility.